Editor’s Note:

 In the past, I’ve argued for leniency when judging brands by their ad campaigns.
-But there is nothing accidental or unintentional about this scandal.
+But there is nothing accidental or unintentional about this scandal when we factor in the overall concept and execution.

 A LITTLE BIT OF BACKGROUND